Peacock-Biscuit/ai-interview-guide/README.md

 # Interview Preparation Repo.

-This repo is for interview preparation for my career goal.
-I will collect any materials and my practices from any resources.
-Practices make perfect!
+This repo is for interview preparation for DS.

 ## Machine Learning